ToshioCP/Gtk4-tutorial/gfm/sec16.md

 There are four buttons, `New`, `Open`, `Save` and `Close`.

 - Click on `Open` button, then a file chooser dialog appears.
-Choose a file in the list and click on `Open` button.
+Choose a file from the list and click on `Open` button.
 Then the file is read and a new Notebook Page appears.
 - Edit the file and click on `Save` button, then the text is saved to the original file.
 - Click `Close`, then the Notebook Page disappears.